Crystal Meth Abuse

-Treatment for methamphetamine abuse may take on multiple forms, depending on the individual’s needs.
+Treatment for methamphetamine abuse may take on multiple forms, depending on the individual's needs.
 The first phase of treatment, detoxification, may proceed more smoothly with careful monitoring by an experienced medical staff.
-Withdrawal from crystal meth can be profoundly uncomfortable, and can sometimes elicit depressive episodes—relapse risks are high during the period of acute detox.
+Withdrawal can be profoundly uncomfortable, and can sometimes elicit depressive episodes—relapse risks are high during the period of acute detox.

 Acute symptoms of abuse are often treated with medications to alleviate the discomfort of side effects and withdrawal:

 Currently, there is no widely accepted model for crystal meth abuse treatment.
 In the past, antidepressants were utilized, but this treatment was not found to be especially effective in the long run.

 Modern treatment programs use various forms of counseling or therapy to address the issues surrounding abuse and dependence.
-The two major therapies that have been found to be effective are:
+Therapies that have been found to be effective are:

 - Contingency Management—Uses positive reinforcement to keep patients abstinent, leading to longer periods of drug abstinence.